-The cases reviewed often benefited from continuity or stability in leadership.
-Media Center in Amazonas benefited from relatively stable and continuous political leadership.
-The current secretary of education, Rossieli Soares da Silva, assumed office in 2012, but he had been working with the previous secretary, Gedeão Amorim, for five years before that.
-Research by McKinsey and Company identified leadership continuity as essential in not only catalyzing a reform but in sustaining it.
+the state of Puebla.
+Luis Maldonado. and Patricia Vázquez, who at the time was the director of technology in the Department of Education in Puebla, made an important difference in helping Teach For All's partner Enseña por México (EPM) get The cases reviewed often benefited started.
+Prior to both leaders' involvement. from continuity or stability in leadership. the organization was struggling to take off Media Center in Amazonas benefited and with their support, CEO Erik Ramirezfrom relatively stable and continuous Ruiz was able to scale EP's work.
+Today. political leadership.
+The current secretary of education, Rossieli Soares da Silva, EPM works in nine states across the country.113 assumed office in 2012, but he had been working with the previous secretary, Cultivating champions often involves Gedeão Amorim, for five years before that.
+Research by McKinsey and Company engaging government officials in the identified leadership continuity as essential in not only catalyzing a reform but in sustaining it.
 It found that the median tenure of education leaders of improving systems is seven years.
 This is in stark contrast to the norm.
 For example, the average tenure for superintendents of urban school districts in the United States is three years; for education secretaries in England, it is two years; in France, it is two years.114